A Comprehensive Guide to Public EV Charging

 The speed of charging changes as you charge

-“At first, it seems really fast, and then it slows down.”
-You aren’t imagining it.
-Your EV has a battery management system (BMS) that controls the rate of charge.
-Each EV is different, but the BMS is there to protect your EV, so that a rapid charger will never damage it, no matter how hot it gets, nor how full it gets.
-ChargeNet 50kw DC charging stations default to an 80% charge because that’s all you usually need, and that portion of the battery is reasonably quick to charge.
-If you need more charge to get to your next destination, push the 80% max button on the charger, and it will switch to a 95% charge.
+If you’ve noticed your EV charges quickly to begin with and then slows down, you’re not imagining it!
+Your EV has a battery management system (BMS) that controls the rate of charge in order to protect the battery.
+The BMS will ensure your battery will never be damaged during a charge, no matter how hot or full it gets.
+ChargeNet’s 50kW DC charging stations will automatically charge to 80%, because that’s all you’ll usually need, and the last 20% of a battery is always the slowest to charge.
+If you need more charge for your journey, push the 80% max button on the charger, and it will allow you to charge to 95%.

 Can I walk away and leave my EV charging?

-Rapid charging stations are a limited resource, and the parks in front of them are for charging vehicles only.
-They’re not for electric vehicles to park unless they are waiting to charge.
-Some of our stations incur idle fees, and if your vehicle is not moved within five minutes of the completion of your charge, an idle fee of $1.00 per minute may be applied.
+Fast charging stations are a limited resource, and the parks in front of them are for actively charging vehicles only.
+Some of our stations apply idle fees, and if your vehicles is not moved within five minutes of the completion of your charge, an idle fee of $1.00 per minute may be applied.

 When an EV starts charging, the cable is locked in place to the vehicle’s charging port, preventing anyone else from unplugging it.
 If you used your RFID fob, the car can only unlock from the charging station and connector early if the RFID fob is again used to unlock the charging station.
 Our 50kW chargers display a padlock lit in red when an RFID fob locks the interface.